Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 The timestamp is a 3-byte/24-bit field incremented at a rate of approximately 8 Hz.
 After powering on, the key's internal random number generator sets the timestamp to a random value.
 Therefore, the timestamp does not reflect the current time.
 However, it can be used by the validation server to check how much time has elapsed between two OTPs received during a single session.
 For example, if one password is supposed to have been generated just a few seconds after the previous one, the timestamps should reflect that.
 But what if the timestamps show that the "first" one was generated four days after the "second" one?
 That is a red flag indicating the possibility of a replay attack.

 The timestamp wraps from 0xffffff to 0 without any further action.
 If the timestamp is used by the validation server, this condition must be taken into account.
-Given an 8 Hz rate, the timestamp will wrap approximately every 24 days.
+Given an 8 Hz rate, the timestamp will wrap approximately every 24 days (given the key is continuously powered on).
 The field is stored in little-endian format.

 ### Random number

 The random number is a 2-byte/16-bit field that is generated by the key's random number generator for each OTP.
-The goal of the random number is to help guarantee that the OTP's binary ciphertext is always unique.
+The goal of the random number is to help guarantee that the OTP's binary ciphertext is always unique and to ensure that the OTP block size is 128 bits.
 This field is also stored in little-endian format.

+> [!NOTE]
+> The 128-bit AES encryption key that Yubico OTPs use requires a 128-bit block size (the block is the data being encrypted).
+So in a sense, the random number functions as padding that brings the block size to the necessary 128-bits.

 ### Checksum

-Once all other OTP fields have been set, a 2-byte/16-bit ISO 13239 one's complement checksum is computed over the binary data from the public ID to the random number and added to the end of the OTP string (in little-endian format).
+Once all other OTP fields have been set, a 2-byte/16-bit ISO 13239 one's complement checksum is computed over the binary passcode data from the private ID to the random number and added to the end of the OTP string (in little-endian format).
 This checksum allows the validation server to confirm that an OTP was decrypted properly during authentication.

 To verify decryption, the validation server calculates another checksum over all bytes of the OTP, including the original checksum field.
 If decryption was successful, this will give a fixed residual of 0xf0b8.
+If a different residual is computed by the validation server, the OTP will be rejected.

 ## Yubico OTP generation